Work out which plugin or extension is causing the crash:

 Go to Preferences / Viewer / Viewer Plugins and make a note of the plugins which are currently enabled (so you can restore them later).

 A good first bet is to try disabling the Movie plugin.
 If you find this cures your problem then the issue is likely due to a bad video codec installed on your system.
-(You should be very careful when installing video codecs, or codec packs, as they can clash with each other and many codecs are very buggy.)
+(You should be very careful when installing video codecs, or codec packs, as they can clash with each other and some versions of video codecs are very buggy.)

 You may also find the separate Problems with AVI Files FAQ useful.